Kavathar

-Kavathar is a small village in the northernmost part of Dakshina Kannada, close to the small town of Balkunje.
+Kavathar is a village located in Mangalore Taluk in the northernmost part of Dakshina Kannada, close to the small town of Balkunje.
 Its postal code is 574154.

 Batta Benny muji kere is a pond located at kavathar that attracts migrated birds.

 History

 Butta Benny is an area of Bhuts populated by the Goud Saraswat Brahmin community, who migrated from southern areas such as Kateel.
 They included Kamaths, Nayaks, Pai and other groups who were converted to Roman Catholicism by Portuguese missionaries and were offered lands in remote areas such as Butta Benny.
 This area now has Christians with surnames such as D'Souza and Aroza.
 The place is known by the name Girijana Colony, since the northern half has been distributed among the Scheduled Castes and Scheduled Tribes by the government.

 Religion

 The D'Souza family of Kavathar made significant contributions towards St.Paul's Church, Balkunje.
-A temple named Siri Abbagha Dharagha Mahalingeshwar Temple was built under the aegis of Neena Nithyanand Ajila.
+A temple named Siri Abbagha Dharagha Mahalingeshwar Temple was built under the Ajila family.
 It is known for its annual Siri Jatra during the Pagu Purnima.